DraxlerSosa/BudgetMateFixedCompleted/README.md

 ### User Interface
 - The app uses **Material Design 3** components throughout: `MaterialCardView`, `MaterialButton`, `TextInputLayout`, `BottomSheetDialogFragment`, `MaterialAlertDialogBuilder`.
-- A custom teal colour palette (`#00C9A7`) was chosen to feel fresh and financial without being bank-corporate.
+- A custom teal-and-navy colour palette was chosen to feel fresh and financial without being bank-corporate (see screenshots above).
+- Every screen has a consistent navy header with a title and short subtitle, giving the app a cohesive visual identity.
 - The Bottom Sheet pattern for Add Transaction keeps the user on the Dashboard/Reports screen — no full-screen navigation break.
 - The category grid uses the user's own chosen hex colour as the card accent, making it visually personalised.